Professor Kaye Williams BSc PhD FSB

 - Telephone: +44 (0)161 275 2428

-Leadership and management roles within the University of Manchester are focused upon the promotion and management of research.
+Outside of running a successful research group and teaching highly motivated students on the MPharm programme, my academic leadership and management roles within the University of Manchester are focused upon the promotion and development of research.
 Specific contributions are made via roles in the following groups:

 Memberships of Committees and Professional Bodies

 - Research Council of Norway; Panel Reviewer: Independent Projects in Medicine, Health Sciences and Biology (FRIMEDBIO) 2012-